Francis Ford Coppola: 1980–1989: Hard times Apocalypse Now marked the end of the 'golden phase' of Coppola's career. His Las Vegas-set musical fantasy One from the Heart (1982), while pioneering in its use of video-editing techniques, ended with a disastrous box-office gross of US$636,796 against a $26-million budget, and he was forced to sell the 23-acre Zoetrope Studio in 1983. He would spend the rest of the decade working to pay off his debts. Ebert wrote that the film was "a ballet of graceful and complex camera movements occupying magnificent sets, and somehow the characters get lost in the process ... The storyteller of The Godfather has become a technician here. There are chilling parallels between Coppola’s obsessive control of this film and the character of Harry Caul, the wiretapper in Coppola’s The Conversation (1974), who cared only about technical results and refused to let himself think about human consequences." Later critical evaluation has been more positive; Thomson calls the film "enchanting and touching". One from the Heart starred Forrest, Teri Garr, Raúl Juliá, Nastassja Kinski and was scored by Tom Waits with Crystal Gayle singing on many tracks with Waits.

-1990s
+1990–1999: Continued work

 The Godfather Part III (1990)

 In 1990, he released the third and final chapter of The Godfather series: The Godfather Part III.
 Coppola felt that the first two films had told the complete Corleone saga.
 Coppola intended Part III to be an epilogue to the first two films.
 In his audio commentary for Part II, he stated that only a dire financial situation caused by the failure of One from the Heart (1982) compelled him to take up Paramount's long-standing offer to make a third installment.
 Coppola and Puzo preferred the title The Death of Michael Corleone, but Paramount Pictures found that unacceptable.
 While not as critically acclaimed as the first two films, it was still commercially successful, earning $136 million against a $54 million budget.
 Some reviewers criticized the casting of Coppola's daughter Sofia, who stepped into the leading role of Mary Corleone, which was abandoned by Winona Ryder just as filming began.
-Despite this, The Godfather Part III went on to gather 7 Academy Award nominations, including Best Director and Best Picture.
+Despite this, The Godfather Part III went on to gather seven Academy Award nominations, including Best Director and Best Picture.
 The film failed to win any of these awards, which made it the only film in the trilogy to do so.

 In September 2020, for the film's 30th anniversary, it was announced that a new cut of the film titled Mario Puzo's The Godfather, Coda: The Death of Michael Corleone would have a limited theatrical release in December 2020 followed by digital and Blu-ray.
 Coppola said the film is the version he and Puzo had originally envisioned, and it "vindicates" its status among the trilogy and his daughter Sofia's performance.

 Bram Stoker's Dracula (1992)

-In 1992 Coppola directed and produced Bram Stoker's Dracula.
+In 1992, Coppola directed and produced Bram Stoker's Dracula.
 Adapted from Bram Stoker's novel, it was intended to follow the book more closely than previous film adaptations.
 Coppola cast Gary Oldman as the titular role, with Keanu Reeves, Winona Ryder, and Anthony Hopkins in supporting roles.
 The movie became a box-office hit, grossing $82,522,790 domestically, making it the 15th highest-grossing film of the year.
-It fared even better out of the country, grossing $133,339,902 for a total worldwide gross of $215,862,692 against a budget of $40 million, making it the 9th highest-grossing film of the year worldwide.
+It fared even better out of the country, grossing $133,339,902 for a total worldwide gross of $215,862,692 against a budget of $40 million, making it the ninth highest-grossing film of the year worldwide.
 The film won Academy Awards for Costume Design, Makeup and Sound Editing.